ANALYSIS-Turkey's incursion in Syria may leave its own economy wounded

 Money market traders TRYAM3L3MF3M= now predict the central bank will cut rates to 15% by year-end, from 16.5% now, rather than the 13.5% they had predicted at the end of last week.
 Four traders said a 50- to 75-point cut is expected later this month.

-In a statement, the Treasury said: "We do not expect a permanent negative impact on the Turkish economy.
+A Treasury official said: "We do not expect a permanent negative impact on the Turkish economy.
 The (military) operation... prevents losses that might arise in the future in many different areas."

-"Turkey gave its economy a stronger structure in the past year for all kinds of scenarios with the measures it implemented," it added.
+"Turkey gave its economy a stronger structure in the past year for all kinds of scenarios with the measures it implemented," the official added.

 NATIONALIST BACKLASH